CluedIn-io/CluedIn.Documentation/_docs/1-Integration/build-integration.md

         string Domain { get; }          // The Url to your application

-        string About { get; }           // A sentence describingthe purpose of your application
+        string About { get; }           // A sentence describing the purpose of your application

         string AuthMethods { get; }     // A serialised JSON array of Authentication Methods supports (TODO Obtain list of )